Deletion in Binary Search Tree (BST)

 if (curr == prev->left)

-prev->left = newNode;
+prev->left = newNode

 else

-prev->right = newNode;
+prev->right = newNode

 }

-BSTNode* temp;
+BSTNode successor

-// parent will point to the parent of inorder successor
+// Pointer to track parent of successor

-BSTNode* parent = NULL;
+BSTNode successorParent = NULL

-// Now find the inorder successor
+// Now find the successor

 // This will be the node with minimum key in right subtree

-while (temp->left != NULL)
+while (successor->left != NULL)

 {